 We shall inform individuals, in writing, about the reason a request for correction of personal information was denied, and how they may appeal.

 If a complaint or dispute cannot be resolved through our internal process, we agree to dispute resolution using (an independent resource mechanism) as a third-party resolution provider.

 Secure-24, LLC is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).

-Attn: Brian Herr, Chief Security Officer / Privacy Officer
+Attn: Jaclyn Miller, Chief Security Officer / Privacy Officer

 Phone: 248-784-1021 ext.
 5545

-Secure-24 has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
+We have further committed to refer unresolved privacy complaints under the EU-U.S. and Swiss-U.S. Privacy Shield Principles to BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.